5 Academic Success

 Supplementary Materials

-Independent Research Guide (CC BY-NC-SA) by Joe Dewhurst
+Independent Research Guide by Joe Dewhurst (CC BY-NC-SA).

 This guide to independent research is intended to help students and scholars who lack institutional support, or anyone who might otherwise be looking for some guidance into how to conduct research.
 It is aimed primarily at philosophers, although several of the points outlined below may be more broadly applicable.
 The guide is split into three main sections: Finding academic material, critically engaging with texts, and presenting your research.